I’m obsessed with Greece.

 Something that sounds boring but isn’t is the Acropolis Museum, and I recommend spending a couple of hours there.

-As someone who identifies as a museum-avoider, I listened to the recommendations of everyone who had been, and made myself go inside.
+As someone who identifies as a museum-avoider, I listened to the recommendations of everyone who had been (they insisted I go inside!), and made myself check it out.
 And I loved it.
-The museum houses tons of sculptures unearthed from the Acropolis, and it was fascinating to check them out.
+The museum houses tons of sculptures unearthed from the Acropolis and it was fascinating to check them out.

 You’ll also get to learn about how my country took the Parthenon Marbles, plopped them in the British Museum, and refuses to give them back to Greece.
-Sigh.
+Awkward.

 Head to Syntagma Square next to watch the changing of the guard.
 This takes place every hour on the hour, so attempt to time your visit perfectly.
 The guards wear fun outfits, march around in unison, and generally make for interesting photos.